JSmith604/Resume/README.md

 # Profile Information

-Here is a link to my live resume on Creddle and my LinkedIN profile.
+Here is a link to my LinkedIN profile.
 Please email me if you have any questions.

 [LinkedIn](https://www.linkedin.com/in/jacqueline-smith-131a54197/)